andymeneely/squib/docs/args/transform.rst

 flip_vertical
   default: ``false``

-  Flip this image about its center verticall (i.e. top becomes bottom and vice versa).
+  Flip this image about its center vertical (i.e. top becomes bottom and vice versa).